TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 *   In connection with our security and compliance programs;
 *   To administer our websites;
 *   To communicate with you;
-*   To target prospective customers with our products or services (subject to your consent where required by applicable law);
+*   To target current or prospective customers with our products or services through online advertisements served on third-party sites by third-party vendors, such as Google (subject to your consent where required by applicable law);
 *   To assist us in offering you a personalized experience or otherwise tailor our Services to you. and
 *   As otherwise described in this privacy notice.